Department of Interior (DOI)-US Geological Survey (USGS) Internship Program

 A Participant Agreement is established between you and the USGS which sets the requirements and expectations.
 It provides the educational and work requirements for your internship and anticipated completion date of education and the needs of the office.
 Students in this program may be eligible to apply for another Internship opportunity based on their area of study.
 Click here for a copy of the Participant Agreement for Internship Program.

 This component offers you valuable work experience related to your academic field of study or career goals.
 The program is designed to be a partnership between you, and the USGS.
-The internship combines academic classroom learning with practical, on-the-job experience and provides you with paid work experience in your field of study or career goals.
+The internship combines academic classroom learning with practical, on-the-job experience and provides you with paid work experience in your academic career goals or field of study.

 A Participant Agreement is established between you and the USGS which sets the requirements and expectations of your internship.
 It provides the educational and work requirements for your internship and anticipated completion date of these requirements.
 This internship may lead to permanent employment (or, in some circumstances a term appointment lasting 13 months but not exceeding a total of 4 years) after you successfully complete your education and program requirements.
 Click here for a copy of the Participant Agreement for Internship Program.